 To meet the need for increased production of polymer beads resulting from the product's adoption by a major cosmetics manufacturer, the Tanba Plant engaged in an automation project that would allow them to do so without the number of workers needed.
-After analyzing the bottlenecks at each process (reaction → dehydration → drying → sifting → sorting → filling), the project circle deliberated on countermeasures and automated the sifting process.
-This automation freed up two workers who could be redirected to the filling process, leading to a major improvement in production Production hours Reduced by 2.083 hours/year
+After analyzing the bottlenecks at each process (reaction \rightarrow dehydration \rightarrow drying \rightarrow sifting → sorting → filling), the project circle deliberated on countermeasures and automated the sifting process.
+This automation freed up two workers who could be redirected to the filling process, leading to a major improvement in production capacity.